-Int’l Yoga Day marked by millions in India, where it began
+Yoga practitioners pause to stretch and pose for int’l event

-LUCKNOW, India (AP) — Indians in mass crowds across the country are bending and twisting and posing to celebrate International Yoga Day in the place where it began.
+LUCKNOW, India (AP) — Yoga practitioners took a relaxing break to bend, twist and pose on Wednesday for the annual international event celebrating the practice, especially in the country where it began.

-Prime Minister Narendra Modi joined 50,000 students and other residents in the northern city of Lucknow for a mass yoga session early Wednesday.
-Similar yoga displays have been organized in villages, towns and cities across India.
+Indian Prime Minister Narendra Modi joined 50,000 students and other residents for a mass yoga session in the pouring rain in the northern city of Lucknow to mark International Yoga Day.
+Similar yoga displays were organized in villages, towns and cities across India and in other countries.

-The United Nations proclaimed the date in 2014 and it’s being marked around the world.
+The United Nations designated International Yoga Day in 2014.
+In Myanmar, people performed exercises near the Shwedagon pagoda, the landmark Buddhist stupa in Yangon.

 The practice began in ancient India, and Modi has described yoga as free health insurance and exhorted people to make it a part of their daily lives.